Transformers as Implicit State Estimators: In-Context Learning in Dynamical Systems: Introduction

-Early works that explore using standard transformer decoders to in-context learn auto-regressive models include \cite{garg2022can}; there, the authors empirically investigate the ability of transformers to learn classes of linear functions.
-They say that a model learns a function class $\mathcal{F}$ with domain $\mathcal{X}$ if for any $f\in\mathcal{F}$ and for any $x_1, x_2,...,x_N, x_{query}$ sampled from $\mathcal{X}$ in an IID fashion, the model is able to predict the output $f(x_{query})$ given the sequence $x_1, f(x_1), x_2, f(x_2),..., x_{N}, f(x_{N}), x_{query}$.
-The classes explored in \cite{garg2022can} range from simple linear functions to sparse linear functions, two-layered neural networks, and decision trees.
-Two parallel works, \cite{pmlr-v202-von-oswald23a} and \cite{akyurek2022learning}, explored which algorithms does the transformer resemble the most as it learns the functional classes in-context.
-In \cite{pmlr-v202-von-oswald23a}, the authors build on the work of \cite{pmlr-v139-schlag21a} to elegantly show that the transformations induced by linear self-attention can be perceived as equivalent to a gradient descent step.
-In other words, for a single 1-head linear self attention layer there exist key, query, and value matrices such that a forward pass on the transformer resembles the execution of one step of gradient descent with L2 loss on every token. \cite{akyurek2022learning} take a fundamentally different approach, defining a raw operator that can be used to perform various operations on the input tokens including matrix multiplication, scalar division, and read-write; they then show that a single transformer head with appropriate key, query, and value matrices can approximate the raw operator.
-This implies that by using the operations readily implemented by the raw operator, transformers are in principle capable of implementing linear regression via stochastic gradient descent or closed-form regression.
+Two parallel works by \citet{pmlr-v202-von-oswald23a} and \citet{akyurek2022learning} examine which algorithms transformers implicitly implement when learning function classes in-context. \citet{pmlr-v202-von-oswald23a} build on \citet{pmlr-v139-schlag21a} and show that linear self-attention layers can be interpreted as performing a step of gradient descent.
+Specifically, they prove that for a single-headed linear attention layer, there exist key, query, and value matrices such that a forward pass corresponds to one step of gradient descent with an $\ell_2$ loss applied to each token.
+In contrast, \citet{akyurek2022learning} introduce a raw operator framework that supports operations such as matrix multiplication, scalar division, and memory-like read/write.
+They demonstrate that a single transformer head equipped with suitable key, query, and value matrices can approximate this operator, implying that transformers are, in principle, capable of performing linear regression via either stochastic gradient descent or in closed-form.